vectordotdev/vector/docs/usage/configuration/transforms/sampler.md

 ![](../../../.gitbook/assets/sampler-transform.svg)

-{% hint style="warn" %}
+{% hint style="warning" %}
-This transform is in `beta`.
-Please help improve it's quality by opening issues to [suggest enhancements](https://github.com/timberio/vector/issues/new?labels=Transform%3A+sampler%2CType%3A+Enhancement) or [report bugs](https://github.com/timberio/vector/issues/new?labels=Transform%3A+sampler%2CType%3A+Bug)
+The transform is in `beta`.

+Please see the current [enhancements](https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22Transform%3A+sampler%22+label%3A%22Type%3A+Enhancement%22) and [bugs](https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22Transform%3A+sampler%22+label%3A%22Type%3A+Bug%22) for known issues.
+We kindly ask that you [add any missing issues](https://github.com/timberio/vector/issues/new?labels=Transform%3A+sampler) as it will help shape the roadmap of this component.
 {% endhint %}
 The `sampler` transforms accepts [`log`][log_event] events and allows you to sample events with a configurable rate.